 How workplace-based assessments (WPBAs) are used in the specialty training programme in obstetrics and gynaecology (O&G).

 Please note: As of 1 August 2014, the way WPBAs are delivered has changed.
-The College has produced a free StratOG module to explain the rationale, details and implications of the changes, as well as a presentation summarising the changes.
+The College has produced a free StratOG module to explain the rationale, details and implications of the changes.

 What are workplace-based assessments (WPBAs)?

 Workplace-based assessments (WPBAs) are used to evaluate your progression through the specialty training programme.
 The assessments aim to link teaching, learning and assessment in a structured way.

 WPBAs aren’t necessarily used to demonstrate that you’re completely competent in a procedure, but rather to identify strengths and weaknesses.
 This helps your Educational Supervisor give you the necessary support.
 To gain an accurate picture of your abilities, several WPBAs will be evaluated together at your routine appraisals.

 You should take assessments throughout the training year as they’ll provide you with valuable feedback.
 You should complete all assessment forms via your ePortfolio.

 There are three types of WPBA in O&G training:

 - Formative (assessments for learning), used to provide feedback